body21033/DevOps_BC/Lab_13/ReadMe.md

 ##

-Докинем kubespray:
+Run git clone kubespray:

 ![image][2]

 ##

-Изменим данные в файле  inventory file:
+Change some info in inventory file:

 ![image][3]

 ##

-Применим переменные
+Specify some variables:

 ![image][4]

 ##

-Мы перешли в kubespray:
+We are in kubespray:

 ![image][5]

 ##

-Запуск Ansible:
+Run an Ansible:

 ![image][6]

 ##

-Используя ключ мы зашли на Node:
+Using key - we are in our Node:

 ![image][7]

 ##

-Создаём папку:
+Create a directory:

 ![image][8]

 ##

-Переглянемо Nodes:
+Check a Nodes:

 ![image][9]